Men’s Clinic FAQs

 Q: How long before I get the results of my STI tests?

 A: Results for chlamydia, gonorrhea, and syphilis tests are usually available after seven to 10 days.
 Results of herpes tests usually take about 10 days.
-Although you can call the clinic, or drop by, to find out your test results, we will attempt to contact you if you test positive for any STI.
+Although you can call the clinic or drop by to find out your test results, we will contact you if you test positive for any STI.

 Q: Can I get a blood test for herpes at the clinic?